APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 		- Why are such extreme measures necessary when behavior is clearly violating policy?

+- The university didn't bother to weed out bad apples, which served to inflame tensions between student factions (Eli Tsives, who mentioned Verdugo by name)

+	- While at the same time, counterprotesters were not addressed, putting ALL protesting students in serious danger

+		- If not incumbent on the university to uphold policy, then it was at least incumbent on them to warn students of the danger that they were in (like some sort of disclaimer)

+		- The person's quote saying that the encampment "had it coming"

 ### there was never a notice addressing protesting students directly (with regard to directives that the school expected to be carried out)